Genetic rescue

-Genetic rescue is seen as a mitigation strategy designed to restore genetic diversity and reduce extinction risks in small, isolated and frequently inbred populations.
+Genetic rescue refers to a mitigation strategy designed to restore genetic diversity and reduce extinction risks in small, isolated and frequently inbred populations.
 It is largely implemented through translocation, a type of demographic rescue and technical migration that adds individuals to a population to prevent its potential extinction.
-This demographic rescue may be similar to genetic rescue, as each increase population size and/or fitness.
+This demographic rescue may be similar to genetic rescue, as both increase population size and/or fitness.
 This overlap in meaning has led some researchers to consider a more detailed definition for each type of rescue that details 'assessment and documentation of pre- and post-translocation genetic ancestry'.
 Not every example of genetic rescue is clearly successful and the current definition of genetic rescue does not mandate that the process result in a 'successful' outcome.
 Despite an ambiguous definition, genetic rescue is viewed positively, with many perceived successes.

 History

 The conceptual foundation of genetic rescue can be traced back to the work of geneticist Sewall Wright, who studied the effect of immigration among populations linked by gene flow.
 More recently, genetic rescue has been defined by scientific reviews as: "when population fitness, inferred from some demographic vital rate or phenotypic trait, increases by more than can be attributed to the demographic contribution of immigrants."
 Genetic mixing leading to fitness recovery could be described as "genetic rescue", but perpetuates the unclear differences between genetic rescue and pollution.